wikiped/Wsl-IpHandler/README.md

 ### How On-Logon mode works?

-When `Install-WslIpHandler` is executed with parameter `-UseScheduledTaskOnUserLogOn` the module creates a new Scheduled Task named `WSL-IpHandlerTask` under `WSL-IpHandler` folder.
+When `Install-WslIpHandler` is executed with parameter `-UseScheduledTaskOnUserLogOn` the module creates a new Scheduled Task named `Wsl-IpHandlerTask` under `Wsl-IpHandler` folder.
 The task has a trigger to run at user logon.

 If parameter `-AnyUserLogOn` was specified to `Install-WslIpHandler` (along with `-UseScheduledTaskOnUserLogOn`) then the task will run at logon of ANY user.
 Otherwise the task will run only at logon of specific user - the one who executed `Install-WslIpHandler` command.